Byggtjeneste/integration-events/incoming/package_events.md

 # Package events

-These events are triggered by the owner of the related item.
-Changes made by alternative suppliers are separate events.

 The events related to packages will be sent from Avensia Middleware to an Azure Service Bus queue for consumption by Byggtjeneste.

 [Package Created](#Package-Created)